Gitoffthelawn/simple-sort-bookmarks/README.md

 # SimpleSort Bookmarks

-Do you need to keep your bookmark library sorted so you can find faster your bookmarks?
+Do you need to keep your Firefox bookmark library sorted so you can find your bookmarks faster?
 Me too, so I made this addon.

 I also need to avoid to sort the "ToRead" folder I use for short lived bookmarks.